 CC: There is a little bit of history there.
 Sylux does not like Samus, primarily because she works for the Federation, she knows he is dangerous but hasn’t fully appreciated what he is capable of.
 All of that is about to change.
 I don’t want to give too much away.

 SS: In the games, Samus has been a mostly silent protagonist.
-While there has been on screen dialogue in some games, it wasn’t until Metroid: Other M when Samus expressed herself vocally.
+While there has been on screen dialogue in some games, it wasn’t until Metroid: Other M that Samus expressed herself vocally.
 Will Samus be getting a script?
 Or will she be a fairly mute character?